Interview with Leon-Gerard Vandenberg, CTO, Solara

-So we’ve been going for two years really as the R&D company is Right’s fusion so we are trying to make you know property rights around fusion energy and Solara became the brand for all that.
-We’re now a public unlisted company that means that we’ll be able to do some crowdfunding as well as our token sale.
+So we’ve been going for two years really as the R&D company is Right’s fusion, so we are trying to make you know property rights around fusion energy, and Solara became the brand for all that.
+We’re now an unlisted public company, which means that we’ll be able to do some crowdfunding as well as our token sale.
 Under some of the jurisdictional constraints of Australia, we want to make sure that when we promote our token economy to Australian residents that we fall within the purview of the way that the regulators are looking at it now.
 So this is probably why we’ve changed the structure a little bit.

 Who do you see as the competition for you at the moment?

-There’s no direct competition – no one is really doing our kind of “park to market” in the same way.
-There is some perceived competition around any “blockchain and energy system” so you know WePower has got a token where they did a lot of good marketing and they’ve kind of built a token that has a promised return.
-So in a way this is a kind of uncategorized security token where they provide a return based on your participation with WePower.
-Power Ledger is an early player in the industry and they have great returns and wins in the industry.
-They take smart meter feeds from various different players and they wrap them into a type of blockchain that can be used for peer-to-peer and also for asset germination.
+There’s no direct competition – no one is really doing our kind of “path to market” in the same way.
+There is some perceived competition around any “blockchain and energy system” so you know WePower has got a token where they did a lot of good marketing, and they’ve kind of built a token that has a promised return.
+So in a way, this is a kind of uncategorized security token where they provide a return based on your participation with WePower.
+Power Ledger is an early player in the industry, and they have great returns and wins in the industry.
+They take smart meter feeds from various different players, and they wrap them into a type of blockchain that can be used for peer-to-peer and also for asset germination.